Electrical Engineering (EE)

 EE 468 Introduction to Operating Systems (3) Computer system organization; multiprocessor systems, memory hierarchies, assemblers, compilers, operating systems, virtual machine, memory management, processor management; information management.
 Pre: 361 (or concurrent) and 367 or consent.

 EE 469 Wireless Data Networks (3) Mobile agent's platforms and systems, mobile agent-based service implementation, middleware, and configuration, wireless local area networks, wireless protocols, network architecture supporting wireless applications, routing protocols in mobile and wireless networks, handoff in mobile and wireless networks.
 Pre: 344 and 367, or consent.

 EE 470 Physical Optics (3) Fundamentals of classical physical optics emphasizing linear systems theory, including optical fields in matter, polarization phenomena, temporal coherence, interference and diffraction (Fourier optics).
 Specialized applications include Gaussian beams, laser resonators, pulse propagation, and nonlinear optics.
-Pre: 315 (or concurrent) and 371, or PHYS 350 and PHYS 400 (or concurrent); or consent.
+Pre: 372 (or concurrent with a minimum grade of C-) or PHYS 450 (or concurrent with a minimum grade of C), or consent.
 (Cross-listed as PHYS 460) DP